kakehashi-inc/mcp-server-laravel-database/README.md

 - **stdio** (default): Best for CLI-based clients like Claude Desktop or Cursor.
 The server emits all log lines to `stderr` so stdout stays reserved for MCP frames.
 No additional configuration is required.
 - **http**: Implements the MCP Streamable HTTP transport (`2024-11-05`).
 All operations use the `/mcp` endpoint (POST for requests, GET for SSE streaming responses, DELETE to end the session) with the `Mcp-Session-Id` header.
 Session IDs are generated server-side.

-Use `--host` and `--port` to choose the bind address for the HTTP listener when using the `http` transport.
+Use `--listen` to choose the bind address for the HTTP listener when using the `http` transport.
+By default the server binds to `localhost` and port `3333`, which avoids typical Laravel web ports.

 ## Usage Examples